You can purchase my fonts at these resellers: MyFonts, Fonts, FontShop, Linotype, Creative Market

 For example, you have a team of 4 designers working on a brand.
 To promote it on the web, you also create a website.
 At the moment you need a Desktop license for 1-5 users for your team and also a Webfont license.
 If your client plans to create content on his own using a font, he needs another one desktop license.

 OpenType improves typography.
 Its features such as classes, ligatures, substitutions, and others make the font smart and flexible.
-All the typefaces from Michael Rafailyk are released in OpenType, all of them have kerning and most have features such as ligatures, stylistic alternates, contextual alternates, stylistic sets, fractions, superscript, and subscript.
+Typefaces from Michael Rafailyk are released in OpenType and have features such as standard and discretionary ligatures, stylistic alternates, contextual alternates, stylistic sets, localized forms, small caps, oldstyle figures, fractions, superscript, subscript, and others.

 In graphics editors like InDesign or Illustrator, open the OpenType panel to control, enable and disable features.
 Most of them, such as ligatures or contextual alternates, are enabled by default, while some, such as fractions of stylistic sets, need to be enabled manually if needed.
 Symbols containing stylistic alternates allow you to manually set their alternates by selecting the given symbol in the text.
 If you want to apply stylistic alternates to the entire text block – try the stylistic set.